v1v8k/INTRUSION-DETECTION-SYSTEM/README.md

-﻿# INTRUDER-DETECTION-SYSTEM

-# 🔐 Intruder Detection System with Email Alert
+## 🔐 Intruder Detection System with Email Alert

 This project is a **Python-based Intruder Detection System** using OpenCV and SMTP.
 It uses motion detection through a webcam to detect unauthorized access and sends an alert email with an attached snapshot of the intruder.